-(Last Updated on : 31/07/2013)
+(Last Updated on : 12/08/2019)

 Culture of West Bengal

-boasts its enduring richness in the reformation movements, making the whole of Oriental culture an upheaval.
+boasts its richness in the reformation movements, making the whole of Oriental culture an upheaval.
 The proponents of Bengal Renaissance, Ram Mohan Roy

-, Vidyasagar, and also the Young Bengalis had largely contributed in curbing the culture of West Bengal in the mold of Western thoughts.
+, and also the Young Bengalis had largely contributed in carving the culture of West Bengal in the mold of Western thoughts.
 However the tradition and ethnicity were not uprooted, rather they were enmeshed with the new trends.
 Thus a cosmopolitan mindset was the natural outcome, embedding both the pros and cons of both the cultural practices.

-Music and Dance of West Bengal
+Music of West Bengal

 was the lightest of all classical styles.
 Kazi Nazural Islam

 Musical instruments are used to express the musical splendor.
 The "ektara

 is a rare form of mask dance.
-Chhau dance of Purulia has some features of archaic 'ritualistic' dance in its dynamism, fashion and support primarily the drum.
-Dancers applied as facial painting or body painting as the symbolic representations.
-They were thus distinguished as personifying the characters and the masks are worn afterwards.
+It has some features of archaic 'ritualistic' dance in its dynamism and supports primarily the drum.
+Dancers apply facial painting or body painting as the symbolic representations.
+They are thus distinguished as personifying the characters and the masks are worn afterwards.

 for attributing his innovative dance in the manner of European ballet.